serverless/serverless/docs/providers/aws/events/alb.md

 ## Add cognito/custom idp provider authentication

 With AWS you can configure an Application Load Balancer to [securely authenticate](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/listener-authenticate-users.html) users as they access your applications.
-To securely authenticate using Cognito or a identity provider (IdP) that is OpenID Connect (OIDC) compliant, follow below steps. simply add either the `authenticateCognito` or `authenticateOidc` objects to an alb event:
+To securely authenticate using Cognito or a identity provider (IdP) that is OpenID Connect (OIDC) compliant, follow below steps.

-#### 1. Declare "authenticateCognito" and/or "authenticateOidc" authorizers on `provider.alb.authorizers`
+#### 1. Declare an "authenticateCognito" and/or "authenticateOidc" object on `provider.alb.authorizers`

 ```yaml
 provider: